 I have also started utilising the significantly increased dynamic range of digital recording (the range between the quietest and loudest sound capable of being recorded).
-Not only do I emphasise the beat but also increase the sound level at specific section where and when appropriate.
+Not only do I emphasise the beat but also increase the sound level at specific sections where and when appropriate.

 How long does it take to dust a piece?

-An easy peesy piece about half an hour.
+An easy peasy piece about half an hour.
 This would include a general adjustment of the playback volume to about .5 to 1 dB below the maximum, or whatever I find appropriate for the kind of music and adding a length of silence at the start (half a sec) and end time (about 5 sec).

 Why am I doing this?
 When I dance, I like a short break between the music within a Tanda and I don’t like needing to adjust the volume.
 I find it annoying, as a dancer as well as DJ.

-A medium challenge takes about two hours, including variation of pitch and tempo as well as specific volume adjustment and a few crackles.
+A medium challenge takes about two hours, including the variation of pitch and tempo as well as specific volume adjustment and a few crackles.